IVRCL Ltd Management Discussions.

 India has a severe shortage of trained technical talent.
 This service division will provide gainful employment and meaningful work to thousands of qualified youngsters across the country.
 The companys training capabilities will be deployed to bring raw recruits quickly to the desired competence level.
 The first set of services relate to the Water sector.

 The offerings of IVRCL Technical Services and Solutions include:

 Plant Performance Audits

 Asset performance & efficiency in a cost-effective manner is instrumental in running a business profitably over time.
 Every aspect of Assets undertaken by IVRCL Technical Services and Solutions is handled by highly trained and seasoned industry professionals.

-Advantages of IVRCL Technical Services & Solutions are
+The advantages of IVRCL Technical Services & Solutions mainly include:

 Reduced operational cost and improved systems and processes

 Access to a large team of experienced engineers and technicians spread across the country

 One point of contact